cylixx/angular7-template-driven-forms/README.md

 # Angular7Auth

-> This project is an example of implement basic authentication process with register, login and reset password using _template-driven form_ and two modules one for authentication and other to shared components.
+> This project is an example of implementing a basic authentication process with register, login and reset password using _template-driven form_ and two modules one for authentication and other to shared components.

 ### Install bootstrap